yakirzana/data-science-final-project/README.md

 # data-science-final-project
 Final Project on data science.
-## submitted by: Yakir Zana & Erez Bashari.
+## Submitted by: Yakir Zana & Erez Bashari.

-# project description:
+# Project description:
 collect watsapp chats and train modal according messages sent by men and women. generate a new message for men and women and classify thus messages using the trained model.

 # STEP 1: Whatsapp parsing